Don't get testy about test automation

 Ben Halpern is co-founder and webmaster of DEV/Forem.

-Molly Struve is lead site reliability engineer at Forem.
+Molly Struve is senior site reliability engineer at Netflix and former head of engineering at Forem.
 During her time working in the software industry, she has had the opportunity to work on some challenging problems and thrives on creating reliable, performant infrastructure that can grow as fast as a booming business.
 When not making systems run faster, she can be found fulfilling her need for speed by riding and jumping her show horses

 Angie Jones is a senior director of developer relations who specializes in test automation strategies and techniques.
 She shares her wealth of knowledge by speaking and teaching at software conferences all over the world, as well as and leading the online learning platform, Test Automation University.
 As a Master Inventor, Angie is known for her innovative and out-of-the-box thinking style which has resulted in more than 25 patented inventions in the US and China.
 In her spare time, Angie volunteers with Black Girls Code to teach coding workshops to young girls in an effort to attract more women and minorities to tech.